For more than 4 years, DisplayPort cables have been very popular among gamers and those who are using high refresh rate screens.

-HDMI is mainly used for high definition video and audio signal over a single cable at it provides a clean setup.
+HDMI is mainly used for high-definition video and audio signals over a single cable as it provides a clean setup.
 There are multiple versions of HDMI cables like HDMI 1.4, HDMI 2.0, and HDMI 2.1.

 HDMI is a standard cable that is used by many games and also by people to connect their gaming consoles to a large screen.